Sairyss/domain-driven-hexagon/README.md

 - Checking if value is not empty/null/undefined is important;
 - Basic sanity validations.
 For example, it makes no sense for a Phone number to be one digit long, so it can be validated like this: `if (phone.toString().length >= 7 && phone.toString().length <= 10)`, or check if string at least resembles a correct format, like `email.includes('@')`.
 Even if it duplicates validation in upper layers, it still can be re-validated in a `Value Object` since it's a simple one-liner and doesn't require much effort to make.
 It won't be as good as validation framework, but it will be _**good enough**_ to add extra security and avoid a whole class of possible errors, like preventing programmer creating invalid objects by accident: `new Email(someString)` or `new PhoneNumber(1.1)`;
 - If some value is already validated somewhere in upper layers by validation library and it's implementation in `Value Object` would be too complex, its probably not worth it to replicate this validation here (unless some important business rule depends on this validation); Though, it can be replicated for extra security, it's a matter of preference.
-- Why writing own validations here instead of using validation library?
+- Why writing own validations in `Value Objects` instead of using validation library?
 It's to avoid domain depending on a validation library.
 It may be a good fit to use `class-validator` decorators in a `NestJS` app, but when changing frameworks this validator may not be a great fit anymore.
-Generally it is not a good practice for domain layer to depend on libraries, but some exceptions can be made if needed.
+Generally, it is not a good practice for domain layer to depend on libraries, but some exceptions can be made if needed.
   </details>

 **Recommended to read**: